 To get past this dependent behavior one should start “owning” their responsibilities.
 To own it means to do your job with excellence and not expect others to do it for you.

 So, OWN YOUR LIFE.
 Evaluate your life to see what you expect others to do for you and what you are doing for yourself.
-The list should include these four areas: your physical health, relational health, spiritual health and your mental health.
-You are responsible for you.
+The list should include these four areas: your physical health, relational health, spiritual health, and mental health.
+You are responsible for yourself.

 Email: [email protected]